mdbassit/Coloris/README.md

   // Select and focus the color value input when the color picker dialog is opened.
   selectInput: false,

-  // Show an optional clear button and set its label
+  // Show an optional clear button
-  clearButton: {
-    show: true,
+  clearButton: true,

-    label: 'Clear'
-  },
+  // Set the label of the clear button
+  clearLabel: 'Clear',

   // An array of the desired color swatches to display.
 If omitted or the array is empty,
   // the color swatches will be disabled.